Are Microgreen Seeds Different From Regular Seeds?

 Yep, even some of the grasses and grains are grown for their young shoots.

-These are more often than not blended or juiced as some do contain silica or are very fibrous if not juiced, but they have a lot of nutrition.
+These are often blended or juiced as some contain silica or are very fibrous if not juiced, but they have a lot of nutrition.

-You can also grow many of these for pet grass, so your cats or dogs can also get some fresh vitamins and minerals.
+You can also grow many of these for pet grass, so your cats or dogs can get fresh vitamins and minerals.

 Microgreen Seed Mixes